apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Events are written using Hive transactions.
 As soon as a set of events are committed to Hive, they become immediately visible to Hive queries.
 Partitions to which flume will stream to can either be pre-created or, optionally, Flume can create them if they are missing.
-Fields from incoming event data are mapped to corresponding columns in the Hive table. **This sink is provided as a preview feature and not recommended for use in production.**
+Fields from incoming event data are mapped to corresponding columns in the Hive table.

 ======================    ============  ======================================================================
 Name                      Default       Description